Jerry Sturm: Dementia, CTE and death

-Sturm died on June 17, 2020.
+Sturm died on June 17, 2020, in Littleton, Colorado.
 He had been suffering dementia prior to his death.
+His wife Deborah had difficulty in getting Sturm promptly evaluated under the settlement program through which the NFL would provide financial compensation for the effects of head injuries.
+She eventually gave up in her efforts during his remaining life because of his immobility from advancing dementia.
 His family announced that they would donate Sturm's brain to the Concussion Legacy Foundation at Boston University to study the effects of brain trauma from Sturm's football career.
+After his death, an autopsy showed Sturm had severe chronic traumatic encephalopathy (CTE).